samuelwoodcore/samuelwoodcore/README.md

 # Hi there, I'm Samuel Joseph (Sammy) 👋

-## 🚀 Fintech, Payments and System Engineering Specialist
+## 🚀 Fintech, Payments, AI and System Engineering Specialist

 I'm a software engineer and entreprenure specializing in building secure, scalable financial technology solutions.
 With expertise in Go, Python, Rust, JavaScript, and modern web technologies, I love creating systems that handle real money with precision and reliability.
 I am also the cofounder at [Woodcore Inc](https://woodcore.co)